 “It is possible that the next Buddha will not take the form of an individual.
 The next Buddha may take the form of a community – a community practicing understanding and loving kindness, a community practicing mindful living.
 This may be the most important thing we can do for the survival of the earth” Thich Nhat Hanh

-A cohesive community does not happen automatically.
-This is especially true in a modern society where many of us have been raised outside of true community and are conditioned to value “independence” more highly than “interdependence.”
+A cohesive community, or what some traditions call, Sangha, does not happen automatically.
+This is especially true in a modern society where many of us have been raised outside of true community and are conditioned to more highly value “independence” than “interdependence.”

 Stopping With the Bell.
-We have a clock in the house that chimes loudly every hour.
+We have a clock in the house that, when we turn it on, chimes loudly every hour.
 When it does, we try to all stop what we are doing and take a moment to listen and breathe.
-It takes a little getting used to, but most find it a useful practice.
+We haven’t been using it lately, and it takes a little getting used to, but most find this to be a useful mindfulness practice.

-Food Coop.
-We buy healthy, mostly organic, when possible locally sourced food in bulk for everyone under our roof.
+Healthy Food.
+We try to buy healthy, mostly organic, and when possible locally sourced food in bulk.

-Car, Bike and Ride Sharing.
+Sharing Stuff.
 For those interested, and when practical, we share cars, bikes, rides and anything else we can.
-We are constantly looking for ways to collaborate and share more, helping all our members save time and money.
+We are constantly looking for ways to collaborate and share more.

 Garden and Greenhouse.
 Growing as much of our food as possible is something most of us aspire to and a shared garden and greenhouse helps make this happen.